MicrosoftLearning/AI-102-AIEngineer/Instructions/06-translate-text.md

 # Translate Text

-The **Translator** service is a cognitive service that enables you to translate text between languages.
+The **Translator** service is an Azure AI service that enables you to translate text between languages.

 For example, suppose a travel agency wants to examine hotel reviews that have been submitted to the company's web site, standardizing on English as the language that is used for analysis.
 By using the Translator service, they can determine the language each review is written in, and if it is not already English, translate it from whatever source language it was written in into English.